From the World Heritage inscription:

 The Rock Carvings in Tanum are also recognized into the UNESCO list for its unique artistic quality.
 The artistic representation also provides a glimpse into the way of life for the people in the region during the Scandinavian Bronze and Iron Age.
 While it is known that these people were excellent craftsmen and are also skilled water travelers, many of the petroglyphs showcase that too and thus provide further evidence to support the claim.
 For instance, some of the drawings depict a Hjortspring boat that carries passengers.
 Other forms of transportation that were also showcased by the rock carvings include carts or wagons.

-There are other motifs depicted by these rock art and carvings in Sweden that includes humans, fishing nets, birds, deers, bulls, sun, weapons and more.
+There are other motifs depicted by these rock art and carvings in Sweden that includes humans, fishing nets, birds, deer, bulls, sun, weapons and more.
 Therefore, it is like an artistic record from the past and the way of life that the earlier settlers in the region represented.
 Aside from the objects, a few of the Rock Carvings in Tanum also showed humans performing rituals.

 One of the largest rocks that contain these rock carvings is about 22 meters tall and 6 meters wide.
 According to archaeologists, this rock alone contained about 300 different carvings depicting a variety of subjects ranging from objects, humans, and various daily scenes.